-Fairmount Park Conservancy, in partnership with Philadelphia Parks & Recreation, the East Park Coalition, and community members, is constructing horseshoe pits in East Fairmount Park across the street from Woodford Mansion.
-This project will also include bike racks, 2-4 benches, and new tree plantings.
+In summer 2021, Fairmount Park Conservancy, in partnership with Philadelphia Parks & Recreation, the East Park Coalition, and community members, constructed horseshoe pits in East Fairmount Park across the street from Woodford Mansion.
+This project also included bike racks, 2-4 benches, and new tree plantings.

 Around 2017, members of the East Fairmount Park Coalition–a group of community members, stakeholders and park institutions– proposed the idea of constructing horseshoe pits in East Fairmount Park, near the Dauphin Street entrance to the park (across the street from Woodford Mansion and north of the Miles Gray Tennis Courts).
 Meetings occurred between members of the community and Philadelphia Parks & Recreation to develop the scope of improvements, and a basic project scope was established.